De'Runnya Wilson

-De’Runnya S. Wilson (September 14, 1994 – January 21, 2020) was an American football wide receiver for the Albany Empire of the Arena Football League (AFL).
+De’Runnya S. Wilson (September 14, 1994 – January 21, 2020) was an American football wide receiver.
 He played college football for the Mississippi State Bulldogs.

-High school career
+Early life

 Wilson attended Wenonah High School in Birmingham, Alabama, where he was primarily a basketball star, earning first-team Parade All-American honors in 2013.
-He joined the football team in his senior season, when he caught 31 passes for 682 yards and helped lead the Dragons to a 10-2 season.
+He joined the football team in his senior season, when he caught 31 passes for 682 yards and helped lead the Dragons to a 10–2 season.

 On the hardwood, he helped lead the Dragons to three consecutive state championships and was named the 2013 Alabama Mr. Basketball.

 Wilson was rated as a three-star football recruit by 247sports.com, Rivals.com, and Scout.com.
 He chose to attend Mississippi State over offers from Auburn, Cincinnati, Colorado State, Louisville, Tennessee, and UAB.

 College career

 Freshman season (2013)

-Wilson made his debut in the first game of the 2013 season, catching 2 passes for 17 yards in a 21-3 loss to Oklahoma State in the AdvoCare Texas Kickoff.
+Wilson made his debut in the first game of the 2013 season, catching 2 passes for 17 yards in a 21–3 loss to Oklahoma State in the AdvoCare Texas Kickoff.
 Wilson's first touchdown came on a 59-yard pass from Tyler Russell against LSU.
 Wilson had a breakout game against Texas A&M, catching 7 passes for 75 yards and 2 touchdowns.

 After the football season ended, Wilson played on the Bulldogs men's basketball team.
 He appeared in 7 games, scoring 6 points and grabbing 11 rebounds.